Arya-P05/bucketlist/README.md

 2. Create a new bucket list from the dashboard
 3. Add items to your bucket list
 4. View, edit, or delete your bucket lists and items

+## Deployment

+### Frontend

+The frontend can be deployed to Vercel, Netlify, or any other static hosting service that supports Next.js.

+### Backend

+The backend can be deployed to Heroku, Railway, or any other Node.js hosting service.

+### Database

+For production, use the Supabase cloud database option.
+This provides a scalable, secure, and managed PostgreSQL database.